cloudstaff-apps/aws-resource-scheduler/README.md

 ### IAM Role and Permission

-To securely interact with AWS resources, create an IAM role with the necessary permissions.
-Follow these steps:
+To securely interact with AWS resources, create an IAM role with the necessary permissions listed below:

 ```json
 {